Cghlewis/data-mgmt-ed-research-book/_book/01-rdm.md

 1. **Improves continuity**: Data management practices such as documentation ensures project continuity through staff turnover.
 Having developed thorough protocols allows new staff to pick up right where the former staff member left off and implement the project with fidelity [@borghi_data_2021; @cowles_research_nodate].
 Furthermore, good data management enables continuity when handing off projects to collaborators or when picking up your own projects after a long hiatus [@markowetz_five_2015].

 1. **Increases efficiency**: Documenting and automating tasks reduces duplication of efforts for repeating tasks, especially in longitudinal studies.

-1. **Reduces data curation debt**: Taking the time to implement quality data management through the entire research study reduces data curation debt caused by suboptimal data management practices [@butters_recognizing_2020].
-Having poorly managed or documented data may make your data unusable, either permanently or until errors are corrected.
-Decreasing or removing this debt reduces the time, energy, and resources spent possibly recollecting data or scrambling at the end of your study to get your data up to acceptable standards.

 1. **Upholds research integrity**: Errors come in many forms, from both humans and technology[@kovacs_role_2021; @strand_error_nodate].
 We've seen evidence of this in the papers cited as being retracted for "unreliable data" in the blog Retraction Watch [@noauthor_retraction_nodate].
 Implementing quality control procedures reduces the chances of errors occurring and allows you to have confidence in your data.
 Without implementing these practices, your research findings could include extra noise, missing data, or erroneous or misleading results.